postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 Mutual TLS (mTLS) is an authentication method that requires both the client and the server to verify their identity with a certificate.
 Once both parties are verified, an encrypted connection is established.
 To connect to an API that uses mTLS, you need to add a client certificate to Postman.

 You can also add a custom CA certificate to Postman.
-If an endpoint uses a certificate that is registered with an internal certificate registry, requests sent from Postman will fail with a "self signed certificate" error.
-Adding a custom CA certificate will enable you to successfully send requests to the endpoint without needing to [turn off SSL verification](#troubleshooting-certificate-errors).
+If an endpoint uses a certificate that's registered with an internal certificate registry, requests sent from Postman will fail with a "self signed certificate" error.
+Adding a custom CA certificate will enable you to send requests to the endpoint without needing to [turn off SSL verification](#troubleshooting-certificate-errors).

 ## Contents